scvalex/ltc/docs/final.md

 ### The CAP Problem

-In general, one of the ways to characterize a distributed data store is in terms of Eric Brewer's CAP Theorem \citep{Gil02}.
-The CAP theorem roughly states that a distributed service cannot provide all three of the following guarantees: consistency, availability, and partition tolerance.
+One of the ways to characterize a distributed data store is in terms of Eric Brewer's CAP Theorem \citep{Gil02}.
+The CAP Theorem roughly states that a distributed service cannot provide all three of the following guarantees: Consistency, Availability, and Partition Tolerance.
 By consistency, we mean that all nodes have the same data.
 By availability, we mean that all nodes are capable of responding to requests at any time.
 By partition tolerance, we mean that the system continues to function even if some nodes become unreachable.

 \begin{center}
 \begin{tabular}{c}